Make-School-Courses/INT-1.1-AND-INT-2.1-Fall-Intensive/README.md

 **Course Dates:** Tuesday, October 15 – Friday, October 18 (4 days)

-**Unless marked optional, all sessions are required.** Sessions include Scoping, Planning work, and more.
+**JUNIORS - Unless marked optional, all sessions are required.** Sessions include Scoping, Planning work, and more.
 Instructors and TAs will be available.

 Intensive ends Friday afternoon with each student giving a 3 minute pitch of their product to peers.